10 Tips to make Back-to-School more Sustainable

 SHEESH.

 Back to school is a consumer holiday.
-As a parent, we want the best for our kids.
+As a parent, we want the best for our kids, and there's nothing wrong with that.
 It gets us right in the guilt - everyone's doing it, right?
-Our kid can't be the one in the same stuff from last year... right?
+Our kid can't be the one showing up in the same stuff from last year... right?

-Here's a list of some ideas (and personal opinions, this is just me chatting away here!) of ways to do it differently - the bottom line being, we need to try to do things differently.
+Here's a list of some ideas (and personal opinions, this is just me chatting away here!) of ways to do it differently - the bottom line being, we need to try to do things differently, and I am happy to be here to support you in opting out.

-1. Don't buy a new backpack and lunch box if it's not needed.
+1. Don't buy a new backpack, lunch box, cell phone, or laptop if it's not needed.

-We have to stop the cycle of "new just because."
-I remember the automatic purchase of these items, even with my bags at home from last year... well, from merely a couple months before, being just fine.
+We have to stop the cycle of "new - just because."
+I remember the automatic purchase of these items in my school years, even with my old bags at home from last year - merely a couple months earlier - being just fine.

 If you do buy new, think about buying something that is going to last.
 We all know what the backpacks look like that aren't going to last, they are usually covered in a thin plastic that will wear or fray before winter hits, and we will throw it out when the strap breaks, because it's not worth fixing.

-If a brand new backpack isn't in your price range, but you want to aim for quality, check out Poshmark or Marketplace.
-There are so many Fjallraven Kanken bags on there that we were able to choose the colour my son wanted and know it will last him a few years.
+If a brand new backpack isn't in your price range but you want to aim for quality, check out Poshmark, our local thrift shops, online thrift shops, and Facebook Marketplace.
+There are so many Fjallraven Kanken bags on there that we were able to choose the colour my son wanted for Junior Kindergarten, and he will now enter Grade 2 with the same bag.
 We snagged a Plant Lunchbox (and a cover that my son liked) on Facebook Marketplace from another family that told me she was buying a new one "just for fun."
-If we can back away from the concept of buying and using resources "just because" we can start to replace things when they need to be replaced, and use less resources (and spend less) overall.
+If we can back away from the concept of buying and using resources just because we want to, we can start to replace things when they need to be replaced, and use less resources (and spend less) overall.

 Instead of buying new packages of everything, open up last year's pencil case with your student and see what's needed based on what they already have.

 That's the thing about kids.
-They love the dang bananas one day, and the next day, they swear they never ate them at all they just hate them that bad.
-Fave TV shows become baby-ish, Disney movies are churned out, fresh McDonalds toys are released, and a new must-have line of merch along with it.
+They love the dang bananas one day, and the next day, they swear they never ate them at all because they are so gross!
+Old favourite TV shows become baby-ish, Disney movies are churned out and fiercely loved for a little while, fresh McDonalds toys are released, and a new must-have line of merch comes along with it.
+While it’s completely within a person's right to upgrade their preferences over time, it can be very consumer driven at the childhood level as well.

-All of the licensed and themed stuff in the big box stores has kind of the same purpose as all my sister's horse knick knacks and stuffed animals did that hit the trash pretty quickly when she decided she'd matured past that phase.
-It's not meant to last, and we get rid of it not because it's not still useable, we toss it because it's time for our new passion.
+All of the licensed and specifically themed stuff in the big box stores has the same purpose that all of my sister's horse knick knacks and stuffed animals did that hit the trash pretty quickly when she decided she'd matured past that phase.
+It's not meant to last, and most of it is produced cheaply and with a lot of plastic content.
+We get rid of it quickly; not because it's not still useful, but simply because it's time for our new passion.
+It’s the fast fashion trendy clothing cycle concern, in kid style.

-Avoiding clothing, bedding, back packs, shoes, and binders with phases on them is a great place to start if you are hoping to decrease your impacts.
+Avoiding clothing, bedding, back packs, shoes, and binders with phases on them is a great place to start if you are hoping to decrease your impact and look at consuming with the long term good in mind.
 It's kind of the same thing as avoiding trends as an adult.
 Choosing more timeless standards for key items (say, a colour your child loves, in a better quality material) helps decrease the endless cycle of stuff.
+Another positive of choosing in this fashion is that multiple children can use these basics over many years, and we shift to reusing and this can help us reduce the amount of new items we need and consume.

 4. Save your spent school supplies to recycle instead of tossing them

-Over here at the shop, we've just invested in another Terracycle box for collecting spent markers, pens, and writing utensils cased in plastic.
-Grab an old bread bag and fill it with last year's markers that are dried up or used up, and save the landfill from those little plastic bits that will take hundreds of years to degrade.
+Over here at the shop, we are still committed to collecting spent markers, pens, and writing utensils cased in plastic.
+Grab an old bread bag or yogurt container (there's usually something in the recycling!) and fill it with last year's markers that are dried up or used up, and save the landfill from those little plastic bits that will take hundreds of years to degrade.

-If you're not in the area and receiving deliveries or able to drop off at the store, check out your local Staples or ask at your school, as many locations around may already have one of these boxes installed.
+If you're not in the area and receiving deliveries or able to drop off at the store, check out your local Staples or ask at your school, as many locations around may already have one of these recycling programs from Terracycle installed.
 It's an easy thing for kids to collect and take ownership of their waste, too!
 And, it's free to drop off at these boxes!

 Sure, maybe school shopping isn't a financial burden for all, and it can be fun to do with our child.
-In some ways, it can feel like we are getting them ready for something big, and we want to provide them with the best.
+In some ways, it can feel like we are getting them ready for something big!
 Plus, we know it might be a nice day out for us to make a memory.

 You might be wondering what to do, if you don't head out on that shopping trip topped with a sundae or supper out somewhere special.
 Maybe it was the only time you felt your own parents focused on what you wanted for a day, and there's a lot wrapped up in that.
 Maybe you don't want to do it differently, because maybe back-to-school has some personal significance for you.
-I totally get all of that.
+I totally get all of that; as consumption in our Western culture is usually heavily tied with memories, emotions, and sometimes even portions of self worth.
+It’s a tricky web to untangle, but one worth looking at and working through.

 If you're at all queasy about the cost and the unnecessary consumption that comes with this semi-holiday, then why not try a new tradition?
-Take the kids to a drive-in as summer fades away, or a beach away from their usual spot?
+Take the kids to a drive-in as summer fades away, a beach day, or a mini putt afternoon with the same sundae or dinner out afterward.
 Maybe an epic water park date, or a geo caching trip to a new provincial park with a picnic?
 Ask the kids what they want to do, and spend the money on a hotel with a pool or an adventure that will create some pretty amazing memories instead.
-The "end of summer adventure" you take can be more of a time to connect than cruising around a mall or department store, or time spent tapping around on your phone.
+The "end of summer adventure" you take can be more of a time to connect than cruising around a mall or department store, or time spent tapping around on your phone to secure some big box sales.

 6. Choose better paper products

 If your child requires new paper packages for their binders, notebooks, or printer paper, opt for recycled or FSC certified papers.
-This certification ensures that forestry management is at the heart of the resource development and production for those products, and can ensure a more sustainable future by choosing in that way.
+While it isn't perfect, this certification ensures that forestry management is at the heart of the resource development and production for those products, and can ensure a more sustainable future by choosing in that way.
+Showing your child this certification and talking about it can help them understand that what they are using has impacts, and that’s always a great lesson for appreciating and caring for our things.
+Creating a connection back to where an item has come from helps our children learn about the resources we rely upon and create some understanding of how we can manage those systems responsibly.

 7. Try out new lunch + snack options

 Earlier this year, I got to work on some projects that talked about reducing food packaging waste.
 Not surprisingly, bulk food shopping was at the heart of it all.
-As a fam, we've ensured some more fibre and nutrition in our diets with a switch away from pre-packaged, processed foods to a more bulk basic based diet.
-Litterless lunches are a pretty key piece for schools in planning for Covid restrictions (and we have a son that was in JK that truly needed assistance with opening wrappers, if we were going to send those), but it needs to be more than us opening the packages at home and throwing it out in our own bins instead of in the school's trash.
+As a family, we've ensured some more fibre and nutrition in our diets with a switch away from pre-packaged, processed foods to a more basic ingredient based diet.
+Litterless lunches were a pretty key piece for schools in planning for Covid restrictions, but it needs to be more than us opening the packages at home and throwing it out in our own bins instead of in the school's trash.

-To help reduce all the tiny packaging, you can try to make a few different lunch snacks that are still nut-free.
+To help reduce all the tiny packaging (which are not recyclable), you can try to make a few different lunch snacks that are still nut-free.
 Trail mixes of raisins, dried cranberry, Cheerios (or other cereals), chocolate chips, and pumpkin or sunflower seeds replaced granola bars without much work or even any baking, and are all available readily in bulk shops.
-Chia and hemp hearts were mixed with some of the trail mix to make a yogurt topping so that kiddos just have to dump it and some fruit on top (using little containers to scoop yogurt from a larger one is also another great change).
+Chia and hemp hearts were mixed with some of the trail mix or a granola cereal to make a yogurt topping so that kiddos just have to dump it and some fruit on top (using little containers to scoop yogurt from a larger one is also another great change).
 The bulk food store also offers mini cookies, full size cookies, crackers, snack bars, chips, and a ton of dried fruit options without the packaging.
+You can even buy juice crystals at a lot of bulk shops or larger containers of juice in glass that can refill a small water bottle in place of juice box packaging.
 You'll be dumping your trash a lot less, saving money in some cases, and simplifying lunch making by having the ingredients do double duty for other recipes in your kitchen, as well.
+If you want to read more about bulk shopping, consult our blog or our Instagram highlights!

-If you're not sure what to get a teacher, and your go-to is usually some kind of bath and body product or generic gift that is tough to deal with if it's not needed, opt for consumables.
+If you're not sure what to get a teacher (or bus driver, or coach, or support person, etc), and your go-to is usually some kind of bath and body product or generic gift that is tough to deal with if it's not needed, opt for consumables.
 Honey, coffee, wine, chocolate, cheese - it can all be used up or shared with loved ones without the knick knack or personalized wine glass that adds up to more clutter that we simply just don't need.
 Another great idea is a gift card - even if it's just for a coffee - and bonus points if it's electronic (printable on paper) or not a plastic-based card, for a small local business.
-That's a gift for a small shop, too!
+That's a gift for a small shop, too, and we have so many amazing options in our downtown core!

 9. Try out a new way to shop for children's clothing